jalapic/engsoccerdata/README.md

 If you do use it on any publications, blogs, websites, etc. please note the source (i.e. me!).
 Also, if you do use it - I would love to see any analysis produced from it etc.  Of course, I accept no responsibility for any error that may be contained herewithin.

 - if you'd like to get involved and help out, please let me know.
-- Also, if you can see better ways of writing the R code, please let me know.
+- if you can see better ways of writing the R code, please let me know.
+- if you would like to collaborate on a project using these data, please get in touch.

 Contact details:   jc3181  AT columbia DOT edu